rusnikola/lfsmr/README.md

 # Hyaline Reclamation

+## Publications

+* [Paper](https://rusnikola.github.io/files/hyaline-pldi21.pdf): Snapshot-Free, Transparent, and Robust Memory Reclamation for Lock-Free Data Structures.
+Ruslan Nikolaev, and Binoy Ravindran.
+In Proceedings of the 42nd ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI'21).
+Virtual, Canada.

+* [Brief Announcement](https://rusnikola.github.io/files/hyaline-podc19.pdf): Hyaline: Fast and Transparent Lock-Free Memory Reclamation.
+Ruslan Nikolaev and Binoy Ravindran.
+In Proceedings of the 38th ACM Symposium on Principles of Distributed Computing (PODC'19).
+Toronto, ON, Canada.

+## Source Code

 Please see Hyaline's code in the 'hyaline' directory.
 We also used used an existent Interval-Based-Reclamation benchmark and integrated our new Hyaline schemes into the benchmark.